trenthuber/cbs/README.md

 ## Overview

 Build "scripts" are written in files called `build.c`.
-Here is a minimal example of the contents of such a file:
+Here is a minimal example of the contents of such a file.

 ```c
 #include "cbs.c"